Hyperparameter tuning#

 Tuning the n_estimators for random forests generally result in a waste of computer power.
 We just need to ensure that it is large enough so that doubling its value does not lead to a significant improvement of the validation error.

-Instead, we can tune the hyperparameter max_features, which controls the size of the random subset of features to consider when looking for the best split when growing the trees: smaller values for max_features will lead to more random trees with hopefully more uncorrelated prediction errors.
+Instead, we can tune the hyperparameter max_features, which controls the size of the random subset of features to consider when looking for the best split when growing the trees: smaller values for max_features lead to more random trees with hopefully more uncorrelated prediction errors.
 However if max_features is too small, predictions can be too random, even after averaging with the trees in the ensemble.

 If max_features is set to None, then this is equivalent to setting max_features=n_features which means that the only source of randomness in the random forest is the bagging procedure.